 I've been reading comics since I was a little kid.
-Neil Gaiman, Alan Moore, Warren Ellis, Art Spiegelman are among my favorites authors now, but when I was younger I was a big fan of Marvel Super Heroes.
+Neil Gaiman, Alan Moore, Warren Ellis, and Art Spiegelman are among my favorite authors now, but when I was younger, I was a big fan of Marvel superheroes.

-When I discovered the Marvel Social Graph dataset, I immediately wanted to discover how the different characters influenced each other.
+When I discovered the Marvel Social Graph dataset, I immediately wanted to discover how the different characters influenced each other with data visualization.

-By using cluster analysis, I am going to figure out how my heros actually interacted with each other in the Marvel Universe.
+By using cluster analysis, I am going to try to figure out how my childhood heroes actually interacted with each other in the Marvel Universe.

-The Marvel dataset is composed of a list of co-occurrences of Super Heros.
+The Marvel dataset is composed of a list of co-occurrences of super heros.
 For example, every time Spider Man appears in a comic book with Captain America, we will have a line with both their names.
-To illustrate this, here is a visual of the data in Data Science Studio.
+To illustrate this, here is a visual of the data in Dataiku DSS.

-Because of these connections, it is possible to create a graph, where each node being a character and each link or line shows us the presence of a co-occurrence in the dataset.
+Because of these connections, it's possible to create a graph, with each node being a character and each link or line showing the presence of a co-occurrence in the dataset.

 Here is the first visualization of our Marvel Social Network.
 The node size corresponds to the degree (number of edges adjacent to the node) in the graph and the node color to graph clusters detected with the Louvain method.
 I used the sigmajs force layout to arrange it.

-Now, most people will tell you it is rarely interesting to plot the whole graph because it will be hardly interpretable.
+Now, most people will tell you it's rarely interesting to plot the whole graph because it will be difficult to interpret.
 But in this case, we can validate a few hypothesis:

-the hero with bigger degree are Captain America, Spider Man and Iron Man.
-So these heros are found to be of high importance in the social graph which is logic since they belong to the Marvel universe starts.
+The characters that scored the highest degrees are Captain America, Spider Man, and Iron Man.
+So these heroes are found to be of high importance in the social graph, which is logical since they have been part of the Marvel Universe since the start.

-- the pink one on the top left corresponds to Thor universe, the green one on the bottom to the X-Men, the pale blue on the top right to Spider Man ...
+- The pink one on the top left corresponds to Thor's universe, the green one on the bottom to the X-Men, the pale blue on the top right to Spider Man.

-- the Avengers are mostly in the center of the graph, the four big orange nodes corresponding to the Fantastic-4.
+- The Avengers are mostly in the center of the graph, the four big orange nodes corresponding to the Fantastic Four.

-We would like to understand the internal structure of the Marvel graph but how can we prune the graph from all the unknown characters, such as Fah Lo Suee, polluting our graph?
+We would like to understand the internal structure of the Marvel graph, but how can we prune the graph from all the unknown characters (such as Fah Lo Suee) who are polluting our graph?

-If we prune the graph by keeping only edges (and corresponding nodes) having a weight higher than a specific threshold (K for example), we will drastically simplify the graph: all nodes with less than K appearances in the dataset and all edges with weight less than K will disappear.
+If we prune the graph by keeping only edges (and corresponding nodes) which have a weight that's higher than a specific threshold (K for example), we will drastically simplify the graph: all nodes with less than K appearances in the dataset and all edges with weight less than K will disappear.

 So the more we increase K, the simpler the graph will be and we will get closer to the Marvel Graph skeleton.